-I don’t believe any employer deliberately sets out to create a bad workplace, just as I don’t believe that any employee leaves the house on a morning thinking “I’m going to be bad at work today”.
+I don’t believe any employer deliberately sets out to create a bad workplace that no employee would want to stay working in, just as I don’t believe that any employee leaves the house on a morning thinking “I’m going to be bad at work today”.
 Everyone wants to do a good job and if possible enjoy what they are doing.
-Sometimes business owners are so absorbed in their business and the day to day happenings that they take their eye off the ball and expect everyone to be as passionate and consumed by the business as they are.
+Sometimes business owners are so absorbed in their business and the day to day happenings that they take their eye off the ball and expect everyone to be as passionate and consumed by the business as they are, living and breathing your business values.

-The other misconception is that to keep employees happy at work is expensive and all problems can be cured by throwing money at it.
-How many times has someone handed in their notice saying they are getting more money elsewhere, to be made a counter offer to stay, which they do but leave again in a few months.
+The other misconception is that to keep employees happy at work is expensive and that you can make them want to stay by throwing money at them.
+How many times has someone handed in their notice saying they are getting more money elsewhere, to be made a counter offer to stay, which they do - only to leave in a few months.
 I’ve come across this many times as it’s not money that keeps them there.

 It may be a little trite to say that happy employees are more productive employees and are therefore better for your business but like most things like this, there is truth in it, so what can you do?